 Stephen Chambers: The Court of Redonda

 Chambers explains: ‘It’s a construct, it’s an idea that I was intrigued with.
 I wrote to Javier Marías, and in that correspondence, I suggested that I would paint portraits of the court.
-The paintings are not portraits from life, and they’re not depictions of real people, they are people that I have invented.
-I wanted to invent a wide range of motley ne’er-do-wells and in a way, celebrate their ordinariness.
+The paintings are not portraits from life, and they’re not depictions of real people, they are invented.
+I wanted to present a wide range of motley ne’er-do-wells and in a way, celebrate their ordinariness.
 There is that line that I kick around my head which goes ‘the ordinary is more extraordinary than the extraordinary’’.

 The Court of Redonda is joined in this exhibition by other series of works by Chambers exploring histories, both real and imagined.